-- 1. Children are encouraged to use crosswalks which are provided for their safety by the city. - 2.
-At the end of the school day, children are asked to walk their bikes to the crosswalks, not ride their bikes when others are walking on the sidewalk, not ride bikes on the sidewalks near the pre-school, and not ride their bikes on the north side of the building until the buses are out of the parking lot. - 3.
-We practice safe evacuation of the building once a month for fire drills. - 4.
-We have one of the better tornado shelters in the City of Beloit.
-We hold tornado drills three times a year. - 5.
-We practice our Emergency Response Plan twice a year. - 6.
-If students become concerned about the behavior of classmates and believe there could be a dangerous situation forming, they should feel that they can talk about it to any adult; teachers, classroom aids, counselor, administrator, and all school staff are available to listen and take steps if it is deemed necessary.
+1. Children are encouraged to use crosswalks which are provided for their safety by the city.

+- 2. At the end of the school day, children are asked to walk their bikes to the crosswalks, not ride their bikes when others are walking on the sidewalk and not ride their bikes on the north side of the building until the buses are out of the parking lot. - 3.
+We practice safe evacuation of the building four times a year for fire drills. - 4.
+We hold tornado drills two times a year. - 5.
+We practice our Emergency Crisis Plan three times a year. - 6.
+If students become concerned about the behavior of classmates and believe there could be a dangerous situation forming, they should contact a staff member.
 If a student feels uncomfortable about talking to school staff, the State of Kansas has set up a toll free hotline for reporting, "impending school violence".
 The Kansas School Hotline number is 1-877-626-8203.